 Not everyone likes sushi and sashimi — admittedly, the Japanese delicacies are an acquired taste.
 But as with any dish that involves raw meat or seafood, freshness is key.

-Pillows are a big part of it.
-So, take some time to investigate them before buying.
-Consumer Reports advises that you determine whether you’re a side, back, stomach or combination sleeper, and then look for a pillow recommended for that position.
+Pillows are a big part of it and take some time to investigate them before buying.
+Consumer Reports advises that you determine whether you’re a side, back, stomach or combination sleeper and then look for a pillow recommended for that position.

 The magazine also notes that pillows only last about two years, and if yours doesn’t pop back when you fold it in half, it may be time to shop.

 Mattresses can cost hundreds, even thousands, of dollars.
 Consumer Reports advises that buyers lie down on the mattress they’re considering buying (shoes off, please) and urges you to spend a long period of time checking it out.

 Find out what the company’s return policy is in case you get the mattress home and experience buyer’s remorse.